Austria victim theory: Historical role

 All the countries that suffered under Nazi power tried more or less to forget their own past after the war.
 Ones that had a resistance movement glorified it, forgetting about collaborationism.
 Others, like Austria, preferred to consider themselves victims of the foreign aggression, although Austria, itself, did have a resistance movement (The Resistance in Austria, 1938–1945 Radomír Luza, University of Minnesota Press, 1984).
-According to the opinion of American politologist David Art, the Austrian "white lies" about being a "victim" served four important purposes:
+According to the opinion of American political scientist David Art, the Austrian "white lies" about being a "victim" served four important purposes: